 Heirloom Garden Seeds and Plants

 Heirlooms are among the most popular and sought after seeds, by avid and dedicated gardeners.
-Heirlooms are very special, producing uncommon flowers, producing old fashioned, and sometimes uncommon flowers, vegetables and herbs. and herbs.
+Heirlooms are very special, producing old fashioned, producing old fashioned, and sometimes uncommon flowers, vegetables and herbs. and herbs.
 They may have come from Grandpa or Grandma's garden.
 Or, they Heirloom Seed Definition: The literal definition of an heirloom seed, is any variety handed down from generation to generation of family gardeners.
 It can be a flower, a vegetable or an herb.
 In reality, the seed may not an heirloom seed, it must have existed prior to the arrival of Hybrids in What qualifies a seed as an heirloom seed?
 There is no universal agreement on the definition.
 Here are traits commonly used to define an heirloom: The age of the seed.
 It can be traced back many decades.
 It is a seed that has been around before 1930, when Hybrids arrived on the scene.
 (Before GMO Family or generational linkage.
 A seed that has been grown in a family for